Common Volleyball Injuries: Tips, Prevention, and Treatment

 Exercises to increase leg strength include:

-Strength training for the rotator cuff and scapular muscles of the shoulders also is important to prevent overuse injuries.
+Strength training for the rotator cuff and scapular muscles of the shoulders also is important to prevent overuse injuries in volleyball.

 It increases the stability and strength of the shoulders, which is necessary for the repetitive movements of hitting, serving, and spiking the volleyball.